Scott-Coates-Org/solo-project-1342shin/README.md

 Integrate with API,

 [ ] Whatever you chose as your technical component must be 40% complete.
--implement redux store for each user
+- implement redux store for each user
 1. Sign in with google
 2. Request location
 3. Set name and timezone